panaali/mseyfi.github.io/posts/LORA.md

 This reduces both memory and compute.
 The success of this approximation depends on the low intrinsic dimensionality of useful updates.

+### What is Low Intrinsic Dimensionality?

+Although the weight matrix $W$ might be high-dimensional (e.g., 1024×1024), the essential changes needed to adapt it for a new task often lie in a much lower-dimensional space.

+This means:

+* The majority of meaningful updates to the model live in a small subspace.
+* Most of the directions in the full matrix space are either redundant or irrelevant for fine-tuning.

+By using low-rank matrices $A$ and $B$, LoRA captures the most impactful directions without needing to store or compute all $d 	imes k$ values.

+This principle — that the **intrinsic dimensionality** of useful changes is small — allows LoRA to work effectively with far fewer parameters.

 ## 5. LoRA-Enhanced Attention: How It Works

 Given a frozen weight $W^Q$, we replace it with: